Pronunciation(s): pre-ZIS-ta; da-ROO-nuh-veer

 - Prezista, manufactured by Janssen Therapeutics, was initially approved by the U.S. Food and Drug Administration (FDA) on June 23, 2006, for treatment-experienced HIV-positive adults.
 It was approved for HIV-positive people beginning treatment for the first time on October 22, 2008.

-- Janssen Therapeutics has established a patient assistance program (PAP) for people living with HIV who do not have private or public health insurance and are unable to afford Prezista.
-To learn more about the PAP for Prezista, call 866-836-0114 or refer to Tibotec's website for more information.
-For those with private health insurance, Tibotec has established a program to help cover up to 80 percent of the amount of each Prezista co-payment, up to $100 every month.
-To learn more about this co-pay program, call 866-961-7169.
+- Janssen Therapeutics has established a co-pay program and a patient assistance program (PAP) for people living with HIV who do not have private or public health insurance and are unable to afford Prezista.
+To learn more about the co-pay program or the PAP for Intelence, call 866-836-0114 or refer to Janssen's website for more information.

 What is known about Prezista?